 Iraklia is one of the smallest inhabited Greek islands in the Cyclades.
 As such, it has more limited ferry connections with the other islands nearby than some of the bigger and more well known ones.

 If you want to go to Iraklia straight after Milos, you'll need to take an indirect route, as there are no direct ferries sailing between the two.
 The logical choice here is to first take a ferry from Milos to Paros or Naxos first.
 I've two guides here you can look at:

 To be honest, it doesn't really matter which one you choose, as the route normally goes Milos – Paros – Naxos once a day during the summer on the same vessel.

-Once you've arrived at either Paros or Naxos, you will then need to swap ferries for one sailing from Naxos to Iraklia.
+Once you've arrived at either Paros or Naxos, you will then need to swap ferries for one sailing from Naxos to Iraklia or Paros to Iraklia.

 This is where you'll need to have you planning straightened out.
 On some days, the wait between ferries is just a couple of hours, but others its nearly 10 hours!
 Don't be tempted with a super-short layover time either – Ferries in Greece can be delayed because of strong wind in the Cyclades known as the Meltemi.